ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

-When a Mail Receiver discovers a DMARC policy in the DNS, and the Organizational Domain at which that record was discovered is not identical to the Organizational Domain of the host part of the authority component of a [@!RFC3986] specified in the "rua" or "ruf" tag, the following verification steps MUST be taken:
+When a Mail Receiver discovers a DMARC policy in the DNS, and the Organizational Domain at which that record was discovered is not identical to the Organizational Domain of the host part of the authority component of a [@!RFC3986] specified in the "rua" tag, the following verification steps MUST be taken:

 1. Extract the host portion of the authority component of the URI.